ekdeguzm/blog/README.md

 ## License

-This is licensed under the MIT License Copyright (c) 2024.
+This is licensed under MIT License Copyright (c) 2024.

 See the [LICENSE](https://github.com/ekdeguzm/blog/blob/main/LICENSE) for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.